 - Who and what are you connecting to?

-Please share your own thoughts, ideas, mindfulness practices, gifts of being present, and any experiences in the comments.
+Please share your thoughts, favorite mindfulness practices, the gifts you’ve been given through presence, and any inspiring stories of presence with me in the comments.

 Share this post with someone you care about.